Nainikas/FPrime-with-PiCarX/README.md

 - Set the trigger value to 0
 This stops the PiCar-X's movement and detection logic

-# Working model
+# Working model using YOLO11n

 https://github.com/user-attachments/assets/56e1c1ba-ae68-4206-8788-c3c3447bba47

-# Alternatively, you can use Google's MediaPipe
+# Alternatively, using Google's MediaPipe

 To learn more about it, refer : https://ai.google.dev/edge/mediapipe/solutions/guide

 https://github.com/user-attachments/assets/b5c8d949-058a-4708-b082-beebb5b02477

+# Conclusion
+The pre-processing, inference, and post-processing using YOLO takes longer than using Google's mediapipe as we aim to run inference every frame.
+While the rover moves, sometimes the captured frame is not clear enough for inference which hampers the detection.
+Whereas, the Google's mediapipe detects every frame effectively using lesser time and clear frames.